port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/snyk/snyk.md

 # Snyk

-Our Snyk integration allows you to import `organizations`, `targets`, `projects` and `issues` from your Snyk account into Port, according to your mapping and definitions.
+Port's Snyk integration allows you to import `organizations`, `targets`, `projects` and `issues` from your Snyk account into Port, according to your mapping and definitions.

 ## Common use cases